Facebook Pixel

 Glenn Morris, Detroit Lions | 1936 (Decathlon)

-In the 1936 Olympics in Berlin, Glenn Morris set a new world record as he won gold in the decathlon.
+In the 1936 Olympics in Berlin, Glenn Morris set a new world record for decathlon score en route to a gold medal.
 It took four years for him to go from Olympian to NFL player, and even then, he played just four games for the Lions before injuries ended his career.
-Outside of football, he was briefly an NBC radio commentator, starred in a film about himself, and became the fourth Olympian to play Tarzan on screen.
-Morris served in the Navy during World War II.

-Clyde Scott, Philadelphia Eagles | 1948 (110-meter hurdles)
+Clyde Scott, Philadelphia Eagles | 1948 (110-Meter Hurdles)

-Ollie Matson, Chicago Cardinals | 1952 (400-meter and 4 x 400-meter relay)
+Ollie Matson, Chicago Cardinals | 1952 (400-Meter and 4×400-Meter Relay)

-Prior to beginning his NFL career, Ollie Matson won two medals in the 1952 Olympic games.
-Matson was drafted third overall by the Chicago Cardinals, winning Rookie of the Year honors alongside Hugh McElhenny.
-He played 14 years in the NFL, carrying the ball 1,170 times for 5,173 yards and 40 touchdowns.
+Matson played 14 years in the NFL, carrying the ball 1,170 times for 5,173 yards and 40 touchdowns.
 Matson added 222 receptions for 3,285 yards and 23 touchdowns.
 When he retired, his 12,799 career all-purpose yards were second only to Jim Brown.
-Matson has been inducted into both the Pro Football and College Football Hall of Fame.
+Matson has been inducted into both the Pro Football Hall of Fame and College Football Hall of Fame.

 Milton Campbell, Cleveland Browns | 1952 & 1956 (Decathlon)